shmilypt/CS111/README.md

 # CS111
-Class work in CS111, Do NOT COPY
+Class work in CS111, Do NOT COPY FOR HOMEWORK